AdrienneCallie13/Week2/README.md

 Next week, I expected:

-• Will start working on summary (2 hours)
+• Will start working on summary (2 hours).

 • Before into UI/UX design, I will fill out my assets list (HTML, CSS, JavaScript) and 5 user stories (3 hours).

 • Start working on the landing page for final project (10 hours).

 • Implement media question on my website.

 Task 1: On task 1, I decided to analyse two travel websites that align to my purpose ideas.
 Those are Airbnb and Traveloka.